SAP-samples/abap-platform-refscen-flight/README.md

 6. Create a new transport request that you only use for this demo content installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
 The repository appears in the abapGit Repositories View with status <em>Linked</em>.
 7. Right-click on the new ABAP repository and choose `pull` to start the cloning of the repository contents.
 Note that this procedure may take a few minutes.
 8. Once the cloning has finished, the status is set to `Pulled Successfully`.
 (Refresh the `abapGit Repositories` view to see the progress of the import).
 Refresh the project tree.
+In case the status is set to ‘Pulled with errors’ and the authorization object /DMO/CNTRY reports the error ‘No authorization to change authorization field &/DMO/CNTRY&’ please raise a ticket on component BC-SEC-AUT-PFC.
 9. In SAP S/4HANA Public Cloud systems, create the simple type artifact <em>/DMO/BT_DISCOUNTPERCENTAGE</em> in the /DMO/FLIGHT_DRAFT package and insert the code as provided in [/dmo/bt_discountpercentage](src/draft/(dmo)bt_discountpercentage.drty.acds).

 As a result of the installation procedure above, the ABAP system creates an inactive version of all artifacts from the demo content and adds the following sub packages to the target package: